 Point of interest

 DCD-based nitrification inhibitors were voluntarily withdrawn from the market in early 2013 after traces were found during routine milk testing.
 Because DCD is not considered to be a food safety risk, there is no international standard for allowable amounts found in food products.
 Without this standard, some countries use a default limit of zero.
 DCD traces in milk are seen as a trade risk rather than a health risk.
+Ongoing research led by AgResearch scientists has identified a new inhibitor that shows similar efficacy to DCD, but without the same risks.
+The new inhibitor is undergoing longer-term field trials.

 DR ROSS MONAGHAN